Prudent, Mission-Driven Investing

 Indian Land Capital Company understands the needs of institutional and qualified individual investors, and has established a long history of prudence in its lending practices and financial management which combine to form the foundation of its business model: Sound investing with social impact.

 ILCC has a strong leadership team with years of combined experience in finance, banking and community development, and a solid track record of prudent portfolio management.
+The true strength of the leadership is its familiarity of Indian Country and the needs of tribal nations.

 Social Responsibility